kpion/things/hints/error_reporting.md

 1. In case you have an access to the php.ini file:

 	1a.
-Open your php.ini file
+Edit your php.ini file

 		If you don't know where is this php.ini file located, create a new file like blah.php and put this there: